socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContainerDiagram.md

 A container diagram (aka architecture overview) can be used for:

-* Quick orientation for starters (new DevOps team member, support and maintenance staff)
+* Quick orientation for starters (new DevOps team member, support, and maintenance staff)
 * Work distribution and planning
-* Non-technical stakeholder communication (including project managers, sponsors)
+* Non-technical stakeholder communication (including project managers and sponsors)

 ### Template Structure and Notation(s)
 <!-- What to do, artifact to produce; minimum, medium maximum diligence/verbosity (?)-->

 Container diagrams often come as informal rich pictures (IRPs).
-C4 and its tools take slightly more formal approach, allowing to zoom in (coming from a context diagram, moving on to a component diagram).
+C4 and its tools take a slightly more formal approach, allowing one to zoom in (coming from a context diagram, moving on to a component diagram).

 ### Example(s)